 With artist Takeshi Miyazawa, Pak co-created the character of Amadeus Cho, who co-starred for four years in the Incredible Hercules comic book series and became the lead of Totally Awesome Hulk and Agents of Atlas.
 With artist Leinil Yu, Pak co-created Pearl Pangan, a.k.a.
 Wave, a Filipina superhero, who sold out six of her first seven appearances in Marvel comics and is now featured in the Marvel Future Fight video game.

-Pak’s feature film “Robot Stories,” starring Tamlyn Tomita and Sab Shimono, played in 75 festivals, won 35 awards, screened theatrically across the country, and is now available on DVD from Kino.
-Pak’s feature screenplay “Rio Chino” won the Pipedream Screenwriting Award at the IFP Market and a Rockefeller Media Arts Fellowship.
-Pak wrote the screenplay for the feature film “MVP,” which premiered at the 2004 Sundance Film Festival.
+Pak’s feature film Robot Stories, starring Tamlyn Tomita and Sab Shimono, played in 75 festivals, won 35 awards, screened theatrically across the country, and is available on DVD from Kino.
+Pak’s screenplay Rio Chino won the Pipedream Screenwriting Award at the IFP Market and a Rockefeller Media Arts Fellowship.
+Pak co-wrote the screenplay for the feature film MVP a.k.a.
+Joy Road, which premiered at the Sundance Film Festival.

 Pak’s short films include “Mister Green” and “Happy Fun Room,” near-future sci-fi stories funded by ITVS for its Futurestates series.
 Pak’s short film “Fighting Grandpa” won 20 prizes, including a Student Academy Award, and played in over 50 film festivals.
 Pak’s many other shorts have won awards and screened in dozens of film festivals around the world.